kshedden/cscar_terminal/background.md

 * "the power of a system comes more from the relationships among programs than from the programs themselves" (Rob Pike)

-* "style [of using UNIX] based on the use of tools: using programs separately or in combination to get a job done, rather than doing it by hand, by monolithic self-sufficient subsystems, or by special-purpose, one-time programs."
+* The "style [of using UNIX is] based on the use of tools: using programs separately or in combination to get a job done, rather than doing it by hand, by monolithic self-sufficient subsystems, or by special-purpose, one-time programs."
 (Kernighan, Ritchie)